gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 For each level, each node in an unannotated method or constructor must have the same taint as the containing unannotated method or constructor itself.

-For each level, for each parameter or data dependency (including returns) edges with at least one end point in an unannotated method or constructor, both end points must have the same taint.
+For each level, for each parameter or data dependency (including returns) edges with at least one endpoint in an unannotated method or constructor, both endpoints must have the same taint.

 Unannotated methods can be assigned to multiple enclaves as long as they touch only one taint within that enclave.
 Annotated methods, on the other hand, can only be assigned to a single enclave/level.